GAMS-dev/gamsworld/princetonlib/README.md

 The original models were in AMPL format and collected by Robert Vanderbei and colleagues at Princeton University.
 They were translated by Andre Savitsky into GAMS.

-The raw GAMS models were converted into GAMS scalar format using the CONVERT facility.
+The indexed GAMS models were converted into GAMS scalar format using the CONVERT facility.
 For models with multiple solves, only the first solve instance is translated.

 **Reference**

 Nonlinear Optimization Models, collected by Robert Vanderbei and colleagues. (https://vanderbei.princeton.edu/ampl/nlmodels/)

-Total number of models:   34
+Total number of application areas:   34

 |Group Name                                 |Directory Name |Number of models|
 |-------------------------------------------|---------------|---------------:|